 I mentioned complex layouts above as causing problems when you want to customize a resume template.
 But this isn’t the only problem with them.
 The other problem is that the complex layouts become jumbled when your resume is entered into an applicant tracking system (ATS).

-Nearly all recruiters and large companies, and many mid-size and smaller companies, use ATS to store resumes and track applicants through the hiring process.
+Nearly all recruiters and large companies, and many mid-size and smaller companies, use applicant tracking systems to store resumes and track applicants through the hiring process.
 In simple terms, you can think of an ATS as a large database.
-Your resume is “fed” into it digitally, and the text of your resume is “parsed” and stored in ways that make it searchable in the future.
+Your resume is “fed” into it digitally, and the text of your resume is “parsed” and stored in ways that make it keyword searchable by hiring managers in the future.

 Surely the designers of these templates know this, yet they continue to sell these templates.
 Can you guess why?
 It is because the format is attractive and very popular with unsuspecting job seekers who don’t understand the absolute need for an ATS-compatible resume in a modern job search.